🇨🇦 🕆 🇨🇦 🕆 🇨🇦 🕆 L🇨🇦

 Since the human body has an average water composition of perhaps up to seventy percent, and percentage-wise our brain contains more water than the other parts of the body... it’s no mystery why water is required for good health.

 Within our body; water is used for carrying nutrients, flushing out toxins, supporting the lymphatic system, lubricating our joints, digestion, cooling, etc. Unfortunately, many of the fluids we drink such as soft-drinks, alcohol, and coffee, are classified as diuretics.
 Due to their net effect, we're often thirstier than we were prior to drinking them.
+Diuretics can flush out many of our body's minerals, including that of salt.

+As well, our body loses fluid from every-day functions like saliva-production and sweating.
+We always need to be cognitive of our water reserves or lack thereof.
 I’ve found that just by having good-tasting drinking water close by, plays a huge factor in promoting water reserves.
 Further, if good drinking-water is always handy - there’s less of a chance of you reaching for that favorite drink that's almost guaranteed to be a diuretic.

 Some folks are quite particular to the type of water they drink.
 Since my grandfather drank tap-water most of his life and lived to be over a hundred years of age… I don’t think we need to be overly concerned.
-So long as the water is clean, tastes proper, and is generally free from undue chemicals. microplastics, and pathogens - it’s likely fine.
+So long as the water is clean, tastes proper, and is generally free from undue chemicals, microplastics, and pathogens - it’s likely fine.
 Nonetheless, since the chemical industry has been around for quite some time, certain sources of drinking water may not be as safe as they were years ago.

 Other than certain man-made chemicals (toxins), it's likely those pathogenic-bacteria which are our next greatest threat against good drinking-water.
 In the year 2000, a community here in Ontario (Walkerton) experienced two-thousand plus illnesses and seven deaths from a contaminated water supply.